overture-stack/lectern/docs/01-lectern.md

 # Lectern

-Lectern is Overture's Data Dictionary Schema Manager, designed to manage and validate collections of data dictionaries (schemas specifying expected data structure and syntax).
-Lectern support version control for these schemas, can compute differences between schema versions and integrates with the tabular data submission service Lyric.
+Lectern is Overture's Data Dictionary Schema Manager, designed to validate, store, and manage collections of data dictionaries.
+These dictionaries define schemas that specify expected data structure and syntax for tabular (TSV) data submissions.
+With built-in version control capabilities, Lectern can track schema evolution and compute differences between versions, while integrating seamlessly with the Lyric data submission service.

 ## Key Features